rndusr/torf-cli/README.rst

 ========

-torf-cli is a command line tool that can create torrents and magnet links, dump the metainfo of a torrent, and edit existing torrents (e.g.  to fix a typo without having to hash all the pieces again).
+torf-cli is a command line tool that can create torrents and magnet links, dump the metainfo of a torrent, and edit existing torrents (e.g. to fix a typo) without having to hash all the pieces again.

-The output is pleasant to read for humans and easy to parse with common CLI tools if stdout is not a TTY.
+The output is pleasant to read for humans or easy to parse with common CLI tools.

-An optional configuration file specifies custom default options and profiles that give names to sets of options.
+An optional configuration file specifies custom default options and profiles that combine commonly used options.

 Documentation is available as a man page, or you can `read it here
 <https://rndusr.github.io/torf-cli/torf.1.html>`_.